This is where diesel emissions generate air pollution

 New limit values for protecting environment and health?

 Currently, the EU-wide binding annual limit value for nitrogen dioxide is 40 µg /m³.
 According to the latest World Health Organization recommendations, published in September 2021, the limit value for NO2 should be max.10 µg /m³ as an annual average - to protect both the environment and health!
-Our updated map now shows all exceedances of this recommended limit value measured within the project.
-The EU Commission is currently working on a revision of the European Air Quality Directives and an adaptation of the limit values.
+Our updated map now shows all exceedances of this recommended WHO limit value measured within the project.

 Downloads & Documents